JiachenRen/java-algebra-system/README.md

 ### Extensibility
 The JMC framework is by no means limited to standard mathematical operations.
 It is built to be extensible.
 I made it fairly easy to implement customized binary/unary operations.
 Just be aware that introducing custom operations would compromise CAS capabilities.
 (However it is possible to subclass `BinaryOperation` and implement your own simplfication mechanism.)
 The following section demonstrates how to incorporate user-defined operations into the powerful JMC computer algebra system.
 #### Binary Operation
-BinaryOperation has a private nested class `BinaryOperator` that is invisible outside of the `jmc.cas` package.
+BinaryOperation has a private nested class `BinaryOperator` that is invisible outside of the `jas.core` package.
 It conforms to interface `BinEvaluable`, which specifies only one method `double eval(double a, double b)`.
 This enables it to take advantage of the **lambda expression**.
 If you are not already familiar with lambda, take a look [here](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html "Official Java Documentation").
 To define a custom binary operation:
 ```java
 BinaryOperation.define("%", 2, (a, b) -> a % b); // defines the modular binary operation (which is nonstandard)
 ```